Medical Terms Glossary

 High blood sugar

-There are 3 types of diabetes with the main differences between them being as follows:
+There are 3 main types of diabetes with the main differences between them being as follows:

-* Gestational diabetes - where diabetes occurs in a mother during pregnancy.
+* Gestational diabetes/Pregnancy related diabetes - where diabetes occurs as a result of pregnancy.
 The diagnosis may later change to type 2 diabetes if the diabetes continues beyond pregnancy.
-Gestational diabetes doesn't necessarily require insulin injections.
+Gestational diabetes doesn't necessarily require insulin injections, but may require medication.

-* Type 1 diabetes / Insulin Dependent Diabetes Mellitus (IDDM): People who have IDDM MUST be treated with insulin e.g. have insulin injections.
+* Type 1 diabetes / Insulin Dependent Diabetes Mellitus (IDDM): Type 1 diabetes is an autoimmune condition where the pancreas is not able to create insulin.
+People with Type 1 diabetes MUST be treated with insulin e.g. have insulin injections.

-* Type 2 diabetes / Non Insulin Dependent Diabetes Mellitus (NIDDM): People who have NIDDM don't necessarily have to be treated with insulin (though they may be).
+* Type 2 diabetes / Non Insulin Dependent Diabetes Mellitus (NIDDM): Type 2 diabetes is when the body doesn't produce as much insulin as it used to and cannot use the insulin it produces.
+People with Type 2 diabetes don't necessarily have to be treated with insulin (though they may be).

 Diagnose